-Today, Karamu has been reborn as a beating heart for the entire community, regardless of race, ethnicity, sexual orientation, gender identification, or age, as it embarks on its second 100 years, retaining its historical identity as “a place of joyful gathering.”
-Core programs include a five-performance, sociallyrelevant and professional quality theatre season; arts education in drama/theatre, music and dance for all ages; and community programming, such as a lecture series, and spoken word and music performances, that invites participation and engagement, reflection, and a re-commitment to cultural values.
+Today, Karamu is evolving to be reborn as a beating heart for the entire community, regardless of race, ethnicity, sexual orientation, gender identification, or age, as it embarks on its second 100 years, retaining its historical identity as “a place of joyful gathering.”
+Core programs include a five performance, socially-relevant and professional quality theatre season; arts education in drama/theatre, music and dance for all ages; and community programming, such as a lecture series, and spoken word and music performances, that invites participation and engagement, reflection, and a re-commitment to cultural values.

 The Manager of Marketing + Special Events coordinates marketing and communications for Karamu House, including theatre ticket sales (both single ticket and subscriptions), arts education and community programming, in order to achieve revenue goals.
 This hands-on role coordinates and helps manage related marketing materials and campaigns, both print (e.g., flyers, brochures, direct mail) and online (e.g., email, website, social media).
 This role also provides active oversight of any special events, including the annual benefit event.
 Additionally, this role provides communications support for Karamu’s institutional advancement and public relations activities, as required.